 We try to do as much as we can and encourage local travel by offering discounts to those in TF and SY postcodes, we also offer a discount to those travelling by train or bicycle.
 Please get in touch for more details.

-Whilst we do not currently have an EV charging point, there are a number close by.
+Whilst we do not currently have an dedicated EV charging point, we do have external sockets that you can use for overnight charging at a cost of £10, there are also a number close by.
 Please head over to the “Bits and Bobs of Information page” for a ZAPMAP.
 You will also find information regarding trains, buses and local cycling route to The Barn at Lees Farm.
 A discount will be given to those arriving on foot, by bike or public transport.

 Our Policy – Should you with to receive a copy via email, please get in touch; firstname.lastname@example.org